-The UGS, rtPS and nrtPS have specific requirements, for instance, UGS and rtPS have a deadline, (jitter), and late packets that miss the deadline will be useless, but these two services can tolerate packet loss.
-However, for nrtPS and BE packet loss is not permitted but accommodates larger delays.
-In order to guarantee these types of service with their specific requirements, we have implemented a scheduling algorithm to match CBR-like and VBR-like traffic.
-For all types of service, when a request for bandwidth is received at the BS, the QoS policy of the SS is first analyzed to make sure it is not violating the QoS contract (e.g. maximum bandwidth requirement).
-For all types of request, EBSA will provide to SS a UGS, rtPS, nrtPS or BE service using classifiers as defined in [1].
+The UGS, rtPS and nrtPS have specific requirements, for instance, UGS and rtPS have a deadline (jitter), and late packets that miss the deadline will be useless, but these two services can tolerate packet loss.
+However, for nrtPS and BE packet loss is not permitted but can handle larger delays.
+In order to guarantee these types of services with their specific requirements, we have implemented a scheduling algorithm to match CBR-like and VBR-like traffic.
+For all types of services, when a request for bandwidth is received at the BS, the QoS policy of the SS is first analyzed to make sure it is not violating the QoS contract (e.g. maximum bandwidth requirement).
+For all types of requests, EBSA will provide to the SS a UGS, rtPS, nrtPS or BE service using classifiers as defined in [1].

 If the request is for a UGS service, EBSA will provide periodic grants to the SS.
 These grants are allocated in a UGS queue and ordered using EDF.
 The tolerated grant jitter is taken as the ordering parameter.
 If the request is for a rtPS or nrtPS service, EBSA will provide periodic utxop to the SS, as defined above.
 These utxop are allocated in an rtPS or nrtPS queue, respectively, and ordered using EDF.
-For these two services the tolerated poll jitter is taken as the ordering parameter.
-For BE requests, the grants are ordered using a FIFO scheme as illustrated in Fig. 2.
+For these two services, the tolerated poll jitter is taken as the ordering parameter.
+Grants are ordered using a FIFO scheme for BE requests as illustrated in Fig. 2.

-Finally, EBSA will dispatch grants or utxop using a WFQ scheme where the weights of reservation for each type of service ( $W{ugs}$ , $W{rtp}$ , $W{nrtps}$ , and $W{be}$ ) can be configured according to the traffic needs by the network operator or dynamically assigned by EBSA using a reservation ratio calculator, based on current network traffic.
-In this paper, we based our study using fixed ratios.
+Finally, EBSA will dispatch grants or utxop using a WFQ scheme, where the weights of reservation for each type of service (W{ugs} , W{rtp} , W{nrtps} , and W{be}) can be configured according to the traffic needs by the network operator or dynamically assigned by EBSA using a reservation ratio calculator, based on current network traffic.
+In this paper, we base our study using fixed ratios.
 In general, EBSA is easy to implement and is compatible with IEEE 802.16 QoS requirements.
-Bellow we present 6 steps to implement EBSA.
+In continuation, we present 6 steps to implement EBSA.